express-rate-limit/express-rate-limit/README.md

 var limiter = new RateLimit({
   windowMs: 15*60*1000, // 15 minutes
   max: 100,
-  delayAfter: 0 // disable delaying - full speed until the max limit is reached });
+  delayMs: 0 // disable delaying - full speed until the max limit is reached });

 //  apply to all requests